 In a number of rounds in January, February and March we are working on a new collective labor agreement with agreements for two groups of employees.
 The current employees who now fall under the collective labor agreement for contract catering and new employees who work in contract catering and catering.
 This will then become the Collective Labor Agreement for Hospitality with a broader scope than the current Collective Labor Agreement for Contract Catering.
 Our independent process supervisor Bram de Klerck explains our process in this video message out to you.

-On 17 February, employers announced that they want to keep up with recently agreed increases in the Horeca in terms of wage development.
-In concrete terms, this would mean that low-scale employees would receive a 3,4% wage increase and higher-scale employees 2% or all 3% in April 2022 and 2% on 1 January 2023.
-Employers want the same term of the Horeca collective labor agreement (2 years), subject to change.
-Vakbondand in any case want to agree on their own salary increase and term.
-As far as I am concerned, what an appropriate salary increase and term is, also depends on the total package of employment conditions.
-For example, what do employers offer with the Generation Pact and the travel costs?
-We will discuss this further on Tuesday 22 February 2022.
+On 17 February, employers stated that they want to keep up with recently agreed increases in the hospitality industry in terms of wage development.
+In concrete terms, this would mean that low-skilled employees would receive a 3,4% wage increase and upper-skilled employees would receive 2%, or all 3% in April 2022 and 2% on 1 January 2023.
+Employers want the same term of the Catering CLA (2 years), subject to the condition.
+In any case, the unions want to agree on their own wage increase and duration.
+As far as I am concerned, what constitutes an appropriate wage increase and duration also depends on the total package of employment conditions.
+For example, what do employers offer with the generation pact and travel costs?
+Tuesday, February 22, 2022 we will discuss this further with each other.

 What do you think?

 Do you recognize the issues in contract catering and inflight?
 Do you have any suggestions for me?
 Please let me know at email@example.com† I, representative Emanuel Geurts, would like to hear from you!

 If you want to respond to this newsletter or want to be in touch about a collective case, you can reach me on 06-5252 2074 or via firstname.lastname@example.org.
 For individual advice you can contact my colleagues from the Service Center department via 0345-851 963, via email email@example.com or the chat function www.unie.nl.